HIV-positive people: Gender and diagnosis

 Diagnosis and gender play corresponding roles in recognizing the lives of those who live with HIV/AIDS.
 Women have not been diagnosed as early as men because their symptoms were not as obvious and doctors were not as likely to search for the disease in them as they are for men.
 This has also been based on the fact that far more men than women participated in clinical trials and women were therefore under-represented.
 Barbara Ogur has pointed out that the stigma of illegal drug use and multiple partners has also led to a lack of care and noticeability for women.

 Among the women who were diagnosed with HIV/AIDS in the United States in 2009, 64% were Black, 18% were Hispanic, 15% were White, and 1% were Native Alaskan or Native American.
 Far more women contract the disease through heterosexual contact than men.

 Seronegative conversion

 As of April 2020, there have been two reported cases of individuals being completely cured of this disease.
 The first case was Timothy Ray Brown, known as "The Berlin Patient", who was cured in 2007.
 The second was Adam Castillejo, known as "The London Patient", who was cured in March 2020.
 Both of these patients were cured with stem cell transplants from the bone marrow of a donor who was immune to AIDS due to a genetic mutation.
-Since then also has been confirmed as a 3rd patient, a woman who received an umbilical cord transplant from a donor with immunity.